prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

     });
 </script>
 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>
-In here I will ask and answer many machine learning questions.
+In here I will ask and answer many questions from statistics.

 - [What is regression?](#what-is-regression)
 - [What is Information?](#what-is-information)